Palace of Justice, Putrajaya: Architecture

+An information board in Malay located in front of the building, describing its architectural features.

 The Palace of Justice's design incorporates influences of Classical Islamic culture like Taj Mahal in India, Moorish culture, like the Sultan Abdul Samad Building in Kuala Lumpur and Western Classical influence, like Palladian.
 The classical design gives depths to the building skin and creates interesting articulated facade.

 The complex comprises a five-storey building for the judiciary and a two-storey building to house the courts and offices.
+As of 2003, each of the six Courts of Appeal has a seating capacity of 115, while each of the two Federal Courts has a seating capacity of 119.
+There are also 347 parking lots for cars and 144 parking bays for motorscycles, as well as meeting room for the judges, banquet hall, and library.

+A musuem, called the Judicial Museum, was also housed at the building, exhibiting private collections of individuals who had greatly contributed to Malaysia's judiciary and legal field, as well as historical legal instruments and documents.
+It was first proposed in March 2001 as a memorial for former Lord Presidents and Chief Justices, with the proposed name of "Tun Suffian Memorial", in honour the former Lord President of the Federal Court Tun Mohamed Suffian who had died in 2000.

+It was initially temporarily housed at the former Textile Museum in Kuala Lumpur, before being moved to the Palace of Justice in Putrajaya.
+In August 2002, the government decided to renamed the proposed memorial as the Judicial Museum, as there are views that other individuals who had contributed to the judiciary should be recognised as well.
+However in October 2002, Tunku Sofiah Jewa, who had cared for Tun Suffian in his last days, urged the government to reconsider the change.

 Interior

 There is a large central atrium (Rotunda) around which the various rooms are arranged.
 The atrium helps to guide visitors who had just arrived into the building and has clear visual connection to the other floors above.

 The Library is located on the Ground floor adjacent to the entrance door, with the hearing rooms of both the Federal and Appeal Courts located on the first floor.
 The Registries and offices of the Appeal and Federal Courts are on the second and third floors respectively.
 The Judges chambers of the Appeal and Federal Court are located on the fourth and fifth floor.

 The locations of these functions are designed on designated levels to ensure privacy and security.
 Even the location of car parking are segregated between the judges, the staffs and the public.
 The arrival point for people driving their cars to the Palace of Justice are carefully scrutinised to ensure safety, security and privacy.
 The layout is designed to have direct access for judges to go to their respective chambers from their car park.
 Public spaces are designed to certain secured zones only.